 Student, Fashion Design, Dreamer, Beirut, Lebanon

 Diana Azzam is a student at the Creative Space Beirut, the first free fashion school that remodeled Beirut’s educational design scene, started by Sarah Hermez.
 Through this pioneering proposal, Ms. Hermez addressed traditional charges of elitism in fashion and re-designed and thereby challenged a usual approach to creative industries.
 Ms. Azzam is a direct benefactor of such model of teaching.
-She was born in Saudi Arabia and grew up in Lebanon in a Palestinian refugee household, with few limited opportunities to seek a well-paid career or educational opportunities, never-mind freedom to pursue something she is passionate about.
-She researched Creative Space Beirut, was interviewed and selected for possessing talent, but also for her lack of financial backing to enter a similar (and typically private) educational institution.
+She was born in Saudi Arabia and grew up in Lebanon in a Palestinian refugee household, with few limited options to seek a well-paid career or educational opportunities, never-mind freedom to pursue something she is passionate about.
+She researched and reached out to Creative Space Beirut, was interviewed and selected for possessing talent, but also for her lack of financial backing to enter a similar (and typically private) educational institution.

 When I met Ms. Azzam she was preparing for the year-end fashion show where each student proudly shows off fruits of his or her labour.
 The photos reveal a determined, shy student whose talents are being rightfully nurtured and spotlighted.
 Diana’s tuition is paid for as well as her transportation to and from school.
 Commuting from another city to Beirut every day, Diana wants to be at this school.
 In her (very much unedited) answers, as if inadvertently, Diana paints a startling picture of the political and cultural divide in Lebanon, and specific gender disenfranchised situation in the region and her community.
 She does not complain, but merely questions her sanity at times trying to be a strong female, torn between cultural expectations and ambition.
 Her revelations are incredibly intense and difficult to read at times because they come across as brutally honest, while sounding “assumed” or even nonchalant.